Polytechnic University of Milan: History

-The Politecnico di Milano was founded on 29 November 1863 by Francesco Brioschi, secretary of the Ministry of Education and rector of the University of Pavia.
-Its establishment was part of a broader movement in Italy to advance technical and scientific education, which in result would support industrial and technological development during the country's early years of unification.
 Its original name was Istituto Tecnico Superiore (which translates to "Higher Technical Institute") and only Civil and Industrial Engineering were taught.
 Architecture, the second main line of study at the university, was introduced in 1865 in cooperation with the Brera Academy.
 There were only 30 students admitted in the first year.
 Over the decades, most of the students were men: the first female graduate from the university was in 1913.